LaurenziusW/dotfiles/uke/docs/UKE_TOOLCHAIN.md

-Here is the updated **UKE v8 Toolchain** documentation, incorporating the potential new tools at the end as requested.
+Here is the unified **UKE v8 Toolchain** documentation.

+I have consolidated the active toolchain and the comprehensive inventory into a single document. **Duplicate entries have been removed**: if a tool appears in Sections 1–7 (Active), it was removed from Section 8 (Roadmap/Inventory) to ensure a clean list.

 ***